DoctorEww/software-assurance/Design.md

   - *Threat ID: 22*
     - Threat Name: Lower Trusted Subject Updates Logs
     - Justification: Logging adheres to system defined user trust levels.
-    - Existing Mitigations:
+    - Existing Mitigations: Logging service runs at a user level and are stored under the user's profile protected by file permissions.
-    - Notable Gap:
+    - Notable Gap: None.

   - *Threat ID: 23*
     - Threat Name: Data Logs from an Unknown Source
     - Justification: Logging adheres to system defined user trust levels.
-    - Existing Mitigations:
+    - Existing Mitigations: Logged data fields are limited to system and application id's.
+Outside input beyond IP addresses are not stored in logs.
-    - Notable Gap:
+    - Notable Gap: None.

   - *Threat ID: 25*
     - Threat Name: Potential Weak Protections for Audit Data
     - Justification: No sensitive information stored in the local logs.
-    - Existing Mitigations:
+    - Existing Mitigations: Logs are not application readable.
+In order to read logs the user must locate them and access them with a utility.
+Bitwarden does not extend any protections to the logs beyond the given system R/W protections.
-    - Notable Gap:
+    - Notable Gap: No log protections beyond limited Read/Write control.

   - *Threat ID: 26*
     - Threat Name: Authorization Bypass